samipak458/Take-Online-Notes-With-Azure-Services/README.md

 ![image](https://user-images.githubusercontent.com/52650290/189545082-30f0e686-fdc1-4fa2-8b79-0dffd79b61d1.png)

-# Getting Started with Create React App
+## Getting Started with Create React App

+First Clone the repository then go to the directory.
 In the project directory, you can run:

 ### `npm start`